 Apply historical knowledge and historical thinking to contemporary issues.

-Examine the historical development of the U.S. through documents including the Constitution of the United States, and institutions and ideals that have fostered the nation's representative democratic government.
+Examine patterns of change and continuity relative to the historical development of the U.S. by reference to its founding documents and the institutions and ideals that have fostered the nation's representative government and democratic ideals.

-Analyze U.S. political institutions through multiple perspectives, including but not limited to sociocultural, political and economic institutions.
+Analyze U.S. history through multiple perspectives, including but not limited to social phenomena cultural referents, political institutions, and economic systems.

 Identify and describe the causes and consequences of significant political, cultural, economic, and social phenomena that have shaped the development and functioning of U.S. political institutions and ideals over a period of not less than 100 years.

-Describe the responsibilities of active members of U.S. society.

-Identify primary and secondary historical sources and place them in their historical context.
+Identify and interpret primary and secondary historical sources and use them as evidence in support of a historical argument.

 GE Area D2: Constitution and American Ideals